mvrahas/restorra/README.md

 ## About

 An iFrame that places an advertisement on top of a web page such as a restaurant menu.
-When you open the project to the example link, you'll see the advertisement for NeoClean placed on top of a menu from ShabuZen.
+When you open the project to the example link, you'll see the advertisement for NeoClean placed on top of a restaurant menu from ShabuZen.

 ## Run The Project